 - Providing meaningful activities

-Our caring and compassionate home care aides are thoroughly screened and trained to ensure that you receive the highest standard of care.
-Aides are screened through a number of processes, including interviews, reference checks, background checks, and driving abstracts.
+Our caring and compassionate home care professionals are thoroughly screened and trained to ensure that you receive the highest standard of care.
+They are screened through a number of processes, including interviews, reference checks, background checks, and driving abstracts.
 In addition, we are a drug free workplace and require our staff to pass initial and random drug testing.
-Along with a home care aide license, we also require all of our home care aides to have the following knowledge and skills:
+Along with a home care aide (HCA) license, we also require all of our home care professionals to have the following knowledge and skills:

 - CPR/first aid